Farah Nabulsi: Career

+Nabulsi's directorial debut was the 2020 short film The Present, which earned multiple nominations and awards, winning the 2021 BAFTA Award for Best Short Film.

-Her feature film, The Teacher, premiered on September 9, 2023 at the Toronto International Film Festival and tells the story of a Palestinian school teacher who struggles to reconcile his risky commitment to political resistance with his emotional support for one of his students and the chance of a new relationship with a volunteer worker.
-The Teacher won over a dozen international awards, including the Audience Award at San Francisco International Film Festival.
-It was also BAFTA-Longlisted for Outstanding Debut by a British Writer, Director or Producer (2024) and BIFA-Longlisted in 3 categories (2023).
-Saleh Bakri's performance in the film earned him several Best Actor awards, including at Belgrade Film Festival and from the 8th Critics Awards for Arab Films, where The Teacher was also nominated in three other categories: Best Film, Best Cinematography and Best Music.
+Her second feature film, The Teacher, premiered on 9 September 2023 at the Toronto International Film Festival and tells the story of a Palestinian school teacher who struggles to reconcile his risky commitment to political resistance with his emotional support for one of his students and the chance of a new relationship with a volunteer worker.

-Pledge
+Activism

+Nabulsi founded oceansofinjustice.com, a digital resource that deconstructs the Israeli military occupation of Palestine.

 In September 2025, she signed an open pledge with Film Workers for Palestine pledging not to work with Israeli film institutions "that are implicated in genocide and apartheid against the Palestinian people."